scriptybooks/scriptybooks.github.io/src/documents/static-site-generation-with-node-js-and-coffeescript.html.md

 DocPad embraces CoffeeScript in a big way.

 For starters, let's take a look at a typical [DocPad configuration file](https://github.com/docpad/kitchensink.docpad/blob/master/docpad.coffee).
 Whoa!
-Not only is it in CoffeeScript, it even contains functions.
-In my opinion, as long as you use this feature judiciously, the ability to house short, deliciously-readable CoffeeScript functions in your configuration is really nice.
-For an interesting example of configuration, check out the instructions for using [DocPad, GitHub and Prose as a Wiki](https://gist.github.com/balupton/5519403).
-(Aside: After I've published this post, I will employ [Prose](http://prose.io) and GitHub in this very way to add a link to my post to the official DocPad site.)
+Not only is it in CoffeeScript, it even contains functions!
+Used judiciously, the ability to include short, readable CoffeeScript functions in your configuration is quite handy.
+For an interesting example, check out the instructions for using [DocPad, GitHub and Prose as a Wiki](https://gist.github.com/balupton/5519403).
+(Aside: After publishing this post, I will use [Prose](http://prose.io) and GitHub as described to add a link to my post to the official DocPad [showcase](http://docpad.org/docs/showcase).)

 The [DocPad core](https://github.com/bevry/docpad) and almost all of its [community plugins](https://github.com/docpad) are written in CoffeeScript, but that's not all.
 Although DocPad supports [a long list of renderers](http://docpad.org/docs/plugins#renderers) that includes Handlebars and Jade in addition to PHP and Ruby, the project's [skeletons](http://docpad.org/docs/skeletons) have a strong preference for [Eco (Embedded CoffeeScript)](https://github.com/sstephenson/eco) templates.
-For an example of a typical page, check out [getting-started.html.eco](https://github.com/docpad/kitchensink.docpad/blob/master/src/documents/pages/getting-started.html.eco).
+For an example of a typical Eco template, check out [getting-started.html.eco](https://github.com/docpad/kitchensink.docpad/blob/master/src/documents/pages/getting-started.html.eco).

 If you enjoy CoffeeScript and Eco (it also uses Backbone.js), I encourage you to jump in and give DocPad a try.
 I have posted [my notes](http://blog.scriptybooks.com/from-jekyll-octopress-to-docpad/) about porting [blog.scriptybooks.com](http://blog.scriptybooks.com) from Jekyll to DocPad, in case they might be of use.

+Finally, no discussion of CoffeeScript and static site generators is complete without mentioning Jeremy Ashkenas' small but delightful [Journo](https://github.com/jashkenas/journo).
+In just a single file of code-within-documentation [Literate CoffeeScript](http://www.coffeescriptlove.com/2013/02/literate-coffeescript.html), Journo provides a everything you need for a minimalist tool, including deploys via rsync.